Department of Health

 Diagnosis

-The diagnosis is based on the presence of laboratory, clinical and epidemiological evidence.
+Diagnosis is based on the presence of clinical, epidemiological and laboratory evidence.

 Yellow fever virus–specific IgG on a single specimen confirmed by neutralisation, where cross-reactions with other flaviviruses have been excluded, is suggestive of infection, and should be viewed in the context of clinical and epidemiological evidence.

-All clinical specimens should be transferred immediately to the National High Security Quarantine Laboratory at the Victorian Infectious Diseases Reference Laboratory (VIDRL) as per national quarantine guidelines.
-The VIDRL should be contacted on (03) 9342 2600 to discuss requirements for confirmatory tests or for interpretation of laboratory results.
+All clinical specimens should be transferred immediately to the Victorian Infectious Diseases Reference Laboratory (VIDRL).
+Contact VIDRLExternal Link to discuss requirements for sending specimens and for interpretation of laboratory results.
 Cross-reactivity with other flaviviruses can occur.

-A person with a febrile illness who has been in a yellow fever area within the previous 6 days is considered a suspected case and should be reported immediately.
+A person with a febrile illness who has been in a yellow fever area within the previous 6 days should be considered a suspected case and notified immediately.

 The incubation period is 3–6 days.